Ausinet Student Handbook

 - Learning and assessment approaches

-Following the completion of the credit transfer review the Training Coordinator shall ensure that a written response providing confirmation of the credit transfer or reason why the credit transfer was refused is provided to the student within 5 working days.
+Following the completion of the credit transfer review, the Training Coordinator shall ensure that a written response providing confirmation of the credit transfer or the reason why the credit transfer was refused is provided to the student within 5 working days.

 9. Learner Support Policy

 The RTO’s management and staff are committed to providing enrolling and enrolled students with Language Literacy and Numeracy (LL&N) Needs and/or learning differences, with advice and support intervention options to assist with a student’s ongoing learning and progress through the RTO’s courseware.

 Students identifying Learner Support needs during the enrolment process will be advised by RTO staff of the support measures available at the RTO.

 The RTO’s enrolment staff may request that a student with learner support needs to undertake an LL&N test.
 Results from the test will be assessed and the course reviewed for appropriateness.